iadept/grapher/grapher_annotation/README.md

 See [example](https://github.com/iadept/grapher/tree/main/example) project

-Annotation have **name** param, which used for schema validation, if it does not exist validation skipped
+Annotation have **name** param, by default use dart name of object, which used for schema validation

 ## Types